Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 1. What is Bitwise operator
 2. Name the Assignment operators
 3. JavaScript stores numbers as How many bits , and performed on How many bits

 &nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+## Function

+### Theory

+1. What is function
+2. What are the key features of function
+3. What Components are used in function
+4. Which types of functions are there in JavaScript
+5. Name the keywords used in function
+6. What is Modularity
+7. What is Parameterization

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+### Parameters

+1. What is parameter
+2. What is argument

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;